 Employment after the Course

-Spanish graduates go on to work in a very wide range of sectors, including media and communications, advertising, journalism, tourism, teaching and translation.
+Spanish and Portuguese graduates go on to work in a very wide range of sectors, including media and communications, advertising, journalism, tourism, teaching and translation.
 They are particularly in demand in careers requiring a high level of communication and presentation skills, as well as strong critical and analytical thinking.